-You know it’s your job to protect your family.
+You know it’s your job to protect your family and your children from household threats.
 You do everything you can to keep your loved ones safe, but there’s a threat that you might not have considered because it’s completely invisible.
 It’s colorless, tasteless, and odorless.
 We’re talking about carbon monoxide (kind of like carbon dioxide, but with one less oxygen atom.)
 Carbon monoxide (CO) exposure can cause serious illness and even death.
 Saying “carbon monoxide is bad” is a severe understatement.
 Carbon monoxide is dangerous, but there are things that you can do to help reduce your family’s risk of carbon monoxide poisoning.
 We’ll go over what you need to look out for and how you can prevent carbon monoxide poisoning.

 What are the symptoms of CO poisoning?